vtex-apps/io-documentation/docs/en/Recipes/development/filling-the-application-form-for-development.md

 #### Dont's

 - "*It's a marketplace integration.*"
-- "`*It's for developing this store's components.*"

 #### Do's

 - "*This app will integrate a VTEX Storefront with Instagram API, allowing merchants to display their latests Instagram posts and stories.
 It will also allow style customization via Admin.
 We also need a backend service because of the external service's API quotas, since an application key is necessary for high usage.*"
-- "*The account I'm targeting with this app needs a frontend component to show the customer where the nearest physical store is.
-Using the browser's geolocalization API, it fetches all the pickup points available on vtex.store-graphql and displays the nearest one.*"

 If you have any question about these guidelines or about the Application form, feel free to contact our team on [Store Discussion](http://github.com/vtex-apps/store-discussion/)!